The Lora Company’s Taos Real Estate Market Report for December 31, 2018

 Note: The data in The Lora Company report do not include Angel Fire, Black Lake, Cimarron, Eagle Nest, Red River, Raton, Chama, Miami, Mora, San Miguel, Vallecitos, and “Other” areas that are in the Taos MLS but are not part of the main Taos market.
 For the most part, buyers looking for property in Taos are not looking in those areas, and vice versa.
-Those areas do not have their own MLS system, and many brokerages in those areas have joined the Taos MLS; but we feel that they are separate and distinct markets, so they are not included in our report.
+Those areas do not have their own MLS system, and many brokerages in those areas have joined the Taos MLS; since we feel that they are separate and distinct markets, they are not included in our report on the Taos market.

 IF YOU HAVE BEEN THINKING ABOUT SELLING YOUR HOME, CALL US AT THE LORA COMPANY FOR A FREE MARKET ANALYSIS AND CONSULTATION ABOUT YOUR HOME’S VALUE, THE SELLING PROCESS AND WHAT YOU NEED TO DO TO GET READY TO SELL!

 SFH are by far the largest segment of the total Taos real estate market.
-Through November of 2018, SFH account for 58% of transactions, and 76% of dollar sales.
+In 2018, SFH accounted for 58% of transactions, and 75% of dollar sales.

-Price Level – Prices of single-family homes fell 30%–35% from a peak in 2007 to a bottom in 2011.
+Price Level – Prices of single-family homes fell 30%–35% from the peak in 2007 to a bottom in 2011.
 Prices were basically flat for a couple of years, then they started to increase slowly.
-By 2015 prices were rising in most cases, due to increasing demand and limited supply.
-Of course, prices in the most preferred areas have risen more than others.
-This year, we have seen prices rising at a faster rate, as demand has picked up even more while supply has remained about the same.
-The year-to-date median price is now about 5% below the peak median reached in 2007; the mean (average) price is about 2% below its peak which was also reached in 2007.
+By 2015 prices were rising in most cases, due to increasing demand and limited supply; prices in the most preferred areas have risen more than others.
+In 2018, we saw prices rising at a faster rate, as demand has picked up even more while supply has has steadily declined over the years.

-Days On Market – The average days on the market for all the homes that have sold year-to-date in 2018 is 144 vs. 200 for the same time frame last year (-28%).
-Well-priced homes in the more desired areas are definitely selling faster than in years past: In 2017, average DOM was 192; in 2016 it was 228; in 2015 was 234 days; in 2014, it was 235 days.
+Days On Market – The average days on the market for all the homes that sold in 2018 was 147 vs. 192 in 2017 (-23%).
+Well-priced homes in the more desired areas are definitely selling faster than in years past: in 2016 days on market averaged 226; in 2015 was 235 days; in 2014, it was 235 days.
 Even during the boom years 2004-2006, the average time to sell a house in Taos was about eight months.
-However, if today’s buyers find a home that works for them, they are taking action rather than assuming that the home they like or an acceptable substitute will be available later.
+However, today if buyers find a home that works for them, they are taking action rather than assuming that the home they like, or an acceptable substitute, will be available later.

-Pending Sales – The number of homes under contract for sale at the time of this report was 22, down from 26 at last report a month ago.
+Pending Sales – The number of homes under contract for sale at the time of this report was 17, down from 22 at last report a month ago.
 Winter is generally a time of slower sales activity.

 |$800,001 – $1 million

 One reason for the reduced inventory is that there is very little “spec” building happening, in which a contractor builds a home to list for sale (rather than “custom” building, where the contractor builds for an owner of a lot).
-Another reason may be that property owners who financed purchases at extremely low interest rates are holding the property in the expectation that price appreciation is greater than financing and other holding costs.
-And some homeowners are making good income from vacation rentals.
-The number of home rentals on sites such as airbnb.com and vrbo.com has exploded over the past several years.
-This is probably another reason owners are holding homes: with positive net cash flow plus price appreciation, why sell?
+Another (probably stronger) reason may be that property owners who financed purchases at extremely low interest rates are holding the property in the expectation that price appreciation is greater than financing and other holding costs.
+Additionally, many homeowners are making good income from vacation rentals.
+The number of home rentals on sites such as Airbnb.com and vrbo.com has exploded over the past several years.
+With positive net cash flow plus price appreciation,many owners are holding the asset.